sree445/sree445/README.md

 I earned my B.Tech Degree in Electronics and comm Engineering back in 2009.

-I'm a coding enthusiast who's tackled 1500+ LeetCode problems, proving my love for algorithms and problem-solving.
-My interests range from distributed systems to AI, and I'm always eager to explore new technological horizons.
+I'm a coding enthusiast, proving my love for analytical thinking and problem-solving.
+I'm always eager to explore new technological horizons.

 On a personal level, I'm passionate about self-improvement and personal growth.
 I believe that we can always learn and grow, both professionally and personally.
-I love reading books 📗 and listening to podcasts 🎙️
+I love reading books 📗 travelling and watching travelling/food blogs

-I'm excited to connect with fellow tech enthusiasts who share the same zeal for innovation and progress.
-Let's collaborate and make a positive impact together!

-I hope you have a lovely day!

-🔭 I’m currently working as a Senior Data Engineer and building my skills.
-I am interested to learn new things and expand technical horizons. and That means...
+🔭 I’m currently working as a Senior Data Engineer and building my skills.  and That means...

 💬 I'm looking to collaborate and create some useful content that we can share with the community